Andreas-Dorfer/behavior-test-generator/README.md

 ```
 It uses [MSTest](https://github.com/microsoft/testfx) and [FsCheck](https://fscheck.github.io/FsCheck/).
 You can find the full example [here](https://github.com/Andreas-Dorfer/behavior-test-generator/tree/main/Example).
 ## Note
 `AD.BehaviorTestGenerator` is in an early stage.
-For now, its convention based and not configurable.
+For now, its convention based.
 ### Conventions
 - The behavior class's name must contain "behavior".
 - The behavior class must have an empty constructor *or* a constructor with a single **typed** parameter for the implementation instance.